PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 	Variable := Value

 If the left side is not a variable reference, a pattern matching algorithm is employed that tries to assign all implicitly available variable references by comparing both sides.

-Example:
+Examples:

 	[x,y]:=f(a,b,c)
+	v[]:=f(a,b,c)

-In the above example, the function `f`, which takes three parameters, is supposed to return a vector of two elements.
-If it does, the variables `x` and
-`y` are assigned the elements of this return vector.
+In the first example, the function `f`, which takes three parameters, is supposed to return a vector of two elements.
+If it does, the variables `x` and `y` are assigned the elements of this return vector.
+In the second example, the `v` is supposed to be a assigned a vector.
+If the result of the function call is not a vector, it is converted to a vector before being assigned to `v`.

 There's also a set of aritmethic operators that act directly on a variable value.
 These are also categorized as assignment operators, and have the same
 [order of presedence][].
 These operators are: